Home Insurance Calculator in California

 Personal Property Coverage

 Personal property coverage pays to replace your belongings, including furniture, electronics, clothing and more, after a covered loss.
-Standard limits generally run from $50,000 to $500,000, though actual options depend on the provider.
-To determine your amount, catalog every room and total what it would cost to replace all items at today's California retail prices.
+Limits range between $50,000 and $500,000, depending on the provider.
+Catalog every room and total what it would cost to replace all items at today's California retail prices to land on the right amount.

 Personal Liability Coverage

 Personal liability coverage pays for legal costs and damages if someone is injured on your property or you're found legally responsible for their losses.
-Standard limits generally run from $100,000 to $1 million, though actual options depend on the provider.
-To determine your amount, sum your household assets and pick a limit that would cover a lawsuit judgment without exposing your savings or investments.
+Insurers offer limits between $100,000 and $1 million, though the exact options vary by provider.
+Add up your household assets and choose a limit that would cover a lawsuit judgment without exposing your savings or investments.

 Estimate Your California Home Insurance Cost